TheOdinProject/curriculum/react/more-react-concepts/reducing-state/reducing-state.md

 about how to use reducers in React and how to refactor `useState` into `useReducer`.
 Don't forget to complete the challenges at the end.

 2. Read the [useReducer](https://react.dev/reference/react/useReducer) React docs to learn more about this hook.
 Pay close attention to the
-[troubleshooting](https://react.dev/reference/react/useReducer#troubleshooting) section for common problems you might encounter.
+[troubleshooting](https://react.dev/reference/react/useReducer#troubleshooting) section for common problems that you might encounter.

 </div>